-R919-R920 Physical Diagnosis I-II (1-1 cr.)
+R915 Occlusion (1-4 cr.)

-Lectures and demonstrations of techniques in history taking and physical diagnosis.
-R919 is prerequisite to R920, which is a continuation of the earliest course, with onward experience.
-(Limited to oral surgery residents.)
 Students who have as their objective a career in education and research are encouraged to complete a minor from the following selection of graduate courses in the School of Education.
 Complete description of these courses can be found in the Bulletin of the School of Education, Graduate Division.

 C675 Supervised College Teaching (2-3 cr.)

-P508 Practicum in Measurement (2-3 cr.)
+P508\ Practicum in Measurement (2-3 cr.)

 P510 Psychology in Teaching (2-3 cr.)

-R566 Audio-Visual Communications in Formal Education (2-3 cr.)
+R566\ Audio-Visual Communications in Formal Education (2-3 cr.)

-^{} Prerequisites will be waived for dental students.
+\ Prerequisites will be waived for dental students.